The Prophet of Islam and the Jews

 According to Bernard Lewis, “the Jews were not just permitted to settle in the Ottoman lands, but were encouraged, assisted and sometimes even compelled.”

-Immanual Abobab attributes to Bayazid II the famous remark that “the Catholic monarch Ferdinand was wrongly considered as wise, since he impoverished Spain by the expulsion of the Jews, and enriched Turkey.”
+Immanuel Abobab attributes to Bayazid II the famous remark that “the Catholic monarch Ferdinand was wrongly considered as wise, since he impoverished Spain by the expulsion of the Jews, and enriched Turkey.”
 (Immanual Abobab, A Consolacam as Tribulacoes de Israel, III Israel.)

 G – Rabbi Speaking at the First International Islamic Unity Conference

 “The Jews in this country, who are such a small minority, have a tremendous obligation to make the Muslims feel welcome.
-It is a joy for me to go home not with a renewed respect but with increased respect, not with new hope but with more hope and I have a big job to do; I have to become a marketing agent for Islam.”
+It is a joy for me to go home not with renewed respect but with increased respect, not with new hope but with more hope, and I have a big job to do; I have to become a marketing agent for Islam.”

 It is only here in America that we have this opportunity to hear people share their thoughts and hopes and to bring the religious communities closer together.